Slack commands

 Slack bot example.

-If you forget the format, you can enter “/remind help,” and the Slackbot will help you.
-Similarly, if you want to see all your reminders, use “/remind list.”
+If you forget the format, just type “/remind help,” and Slackbot will guide you.
+To see all your reminders, use “/remind list.”
+This command keeps your tasks on track without overwhelming your calendar, making it a simple and effective way to stay organized.

 17. /apps